 A full appraisal will give you the most accurate value for your property.
 If you refinanced your home or modified your loan, you might have a recent appraisal.
 What is considered a recent appraisal will depend on current housing climate.

 To get a full appraisal, you hire a licensed real estate appraiser who inspects your property and prepares a lengthy report, containing information on your home and information on sales of comparable homes.
 Based on that information and any other factors the appraiser finds necessary, the appraiser will set a value and explain the valuation.

 A full appraisal is the most expensive option.
 It isn’t needed in most routine bankruptcy cases.
 They are necessary, however, if you plan to try to strip the second mortgage on your property in a Chapter 13 bankruptcy.
 (See Getting Rid of Second Mortgages in Chapter 13.)

+This is less expensive than a full appraisal and might provide you with an accurate home valuation when preparing your bankruptcy paperwork.
 Under this option, a licensed realtor will compare your house to other homes sold in your area.
-A good market analysis will use data from the sales of homes that are very close in location to yours and which are very similar in size, style, and condition.
+A market analysis will use data from the sales of homes that are located close to yours and are similar in size, style, and condition.

 There are some valuation methods which are not reliable for bankruptcy purposes and should not be used.

 Your locality may have a property tax appraiser that values your property for real estate tax purposes.
-These valuations are rarely useful in a bankruptcy proceeding.
+These valuations are rarely utilized in a bankruptcy proceeding.
 The property tax appraiser will often use methods that are not acceptable appraisal methods for sale purposes and often the value is not an accurate representation of the market value of the home.